Diversity, Equity and Inclusion in our Societies

 Membership

-- Specialty Groups connect members through human interest areas-beyond our technical science.
+- Member Hub Circles connect members through human interest areas-beyond our technical science.
 We’re expanding to enhance the social connections of members to speak to the social fabric across our agronomy, crop science, and soil science communities.
-These include Scientists and Students of Chinese Origin, Scientists and Students of Indian Origin, Military Veterans of Agriculture, LGBTQ+ Scientists and Allies, and more.

-- Awards are available across a wide spectrum of opportunities – particularly for students (graduate and undergraduate) and early career members.
+- Awards, scholarships, and grants are available across a wide spectrum of opportunities – particularly for students (graduate and undergraduate) and early career members.
 The objectives are to ensure opportunities for participation, building careers, and recognition.
-Examples include the Caregiver’s award to assist caregivers by providing financial resources that support their attendance at CANVAS, travel opportunities that encourage those with interests in our scientific fields but not resources to participate, and programs to build leadership skills.

 Publications